Internet-Draft OAuth Mission Child Delegation August 2026

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-This document uses the terms Mission, Mission Intent, Authority Set, Mission Issuer, Mission-bound token, and delegation from [I-D.draft-mcguinness-oauth-mission].
+This document uses the terms Mission, Mission Intent, Authority Set, Mission Issuer, Mission-bound token, and delegation from [I-D.draft-mcguinness-oauth-mission], and Effective Authority Set from [I-D.draft-mcguinness-oauth-mission-status].

 Parent Mission: